This hoisin beef is a flavorful and simple dish made with ground beef, veggies, gluten-free ramen, and a homemade soy-free hoisin sauce.

 • Chinese Five Spice.
 Omit for AIP.

 • Gluten-Free Ramen.
-I love ramen in this recipe, but you can even use gluten-free spaghetti or cassava spaghetti.
+I love ramen in this recipe, and this is my favorite GF ramen!
+I’m a happy customer and affiliate, and use it in my home all the time!
+You can also use gluten-free spaghetti or cassava spaghetti.
 It’s a bit different, but the general flavors are still the same!

 • Ground Beef.
 Ground chicken or turkey will also work.